+356-2033-01-78

 Malta Nomad Visa applications are submitted online via the Residency Malta Agency portal.
 The Residency Malta Agency reviews the application for up to 30 business days and issues a Letter of Approval in Principle.

 After receiving the Letter of Approval in Principle, the digital nomad has to provide proof of housing and insurance.
-When all the confirmations are provided, the Agency issues a Letter of Final Approval.
+The Agency issues a Letter of Final Approval when all the confirmations are provided.

 Then, applicants need to go to Malta and set up an appointment for biometrics within 60 days of final approval.
 During the appointment, applicants submit their biometrics, apply for residency cards, and pay an issuance fee of €27.5 per person.